Jchael12/Jchael12/README.md

 ### ⭐ Jchael

-**`Software Engineer/Web Developer`**
+**`Software Engineer`**

-I'm a Software Engineer and Web Developer.
-I have been in love with coding, it's rewarding to contribute to the tech industry.
+I'm a Software Engineer and Designer.
+I have been in love with coding and designing, it's rewarding to contribute to the tech industry.
 All upcoming coding projects are being developed from scratch.

 -------------------------------------------